nihallakshmankonchady/performance-test-scripts/Esignet/README.md

    * Send OTP (Execution) - Same execution scenario applied as of OAuth details i.e. preparation samples should be greater or equal to the number of execution samples. than preparation.
 Transaction id will be used which is created in the preparation part.
 Registered individual id also need to be passed in the body for which we have separately added the setup thread group for creating identity.
 The files created from preparation part can be used for multiple executions.

 *  UI - Authentication :
-   * Authentication - OTP (Preparation) - For the preparation we need 2 api's OAuth Details and Send OTP from which we will get the transaction id and required OTP respectively.
-We cant use the preparation file for multiple runs as OTP will not be valid.
+   * Authentication (Preparation) - In this thread group we are authenticating with 2 types of auth factor i.e. "PWD" and "OTP".
+So we have added an If controller where according to the type of auth factor the controller will execute.
+In the If controller we are using a variable which is defined in the user defined variables as "authFactorType.
+When the authFactorType will be "PWD" the first If controller will be executed and which contains OAuth details endpoint.
+When the authFactorType will be "OTP" the second If controller will be executed which contains 2 api's OAuth Details and Send OTP endpoints.
+We cant use the preparation file for multiple runs.
-   * Authentication - OTP (Execution) - For the execution the total preparation samples must be equal or higher in number.
-Transaction id will be used which is created from OAuth details api.
-Registered individual id also need to be passed in the body along with the OTP.
+   * Authentication (Execution) - For the execution also there are 2 If controller in which we have authentication endpoint for PWD and OTP respectively.
+The total preparation samples must be equal or higher in number.

+   * UI - Authentication Complete Flow (Execution) - In this thread we have kept all the ednpoints of the auth flow in a single thread group.
+Thread contains 2 types of auth factor i.e. "PWD" and "OTP" flow endpoints.

 *  UI - Authorization Code :
    * Authorization Code (Preparation) - There will be 3 api's included in the preparation i.e. OAuth Details, Send OTP, Authentication Endpoint - OTP from which we will get the transaction id, OTP which will be used in the execution.
 We cant use the preparation file for multiple runs.